-Precautions No testing of repaired or reconstructed ligaments (Lachman, Anterior/Posterior Drawer, Varus/Valgus Stress) prior to 12 WEEKS No isotonic resisted hamstring exercises for 8 WEEKS with hamstring autograft Meniscus Repair: Always refer to operative note or reach out to surgical team for clarification (general precautions below) a.
+Precautions No testing of repaired or reconstructed ligaments (Lachman, Anterior/Posterior Drawer, Varus/Valgus Stress) prior to 12 WEEKS post-operative Meniscus Repair: Always refer to operative note or reach out to surgical team for clarification (general precautions below) a.
 No weight-bearing (WB) therapeutic exercise >90° x 8 WEEKS b.
-No forced flexion beyond 90° x4 WEEKS Outcome Tools Collect the Lower Extremity Functional Scale (LEFS) at each visit Consider collecting one of the following outcome tools at initial evaluation, monthly ar discharge.
+No forced flexion beyond 90° x4 WEEKS Outcome Tools Collect the Lower Extremity Functional Scale (LEFS) at each visit Consider collecting one of the following outcome tools at initial evaluation, monthly and discharge.
 Be consistent with which outcome tool is collected each time.
 1. IKDC 2.
-KOOS You may choose to include ACL-RSI, Tegner or other questionnaires specific to your needs.
-Strength Testing Isometric testing fixed at 90° - anytime Isokinetic testing no earlier than 12 weeks Criteria to Discharge Assistive Device ROM: Full active knee extension; no pain on passive overpressure Strength: Able to perform strong quad isometric with full tetany and superior patellar glide and able to perform 2x10 SLR without quad lag Effusion: 1+ or less is preferred (2+ acceptable if all other criteria are met) Weight Bearing: Demonstrates pain-free ambulation without visible gait deviation Criteria to Initiate Running ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 80% or greater for hamstring and quad at 60°/sec and 300°/sec Effusion: 1+ or less Weight Bearing: normalized gait and jogging mechanics Neuromuscular Control: Pain-free hopping in place Criteria for Return to Sport ROM: full, painfree knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 90% or greater for hamstring and quad at 60°/sec and 300°/sec Effusion: No reactive effusion ≥ 1+ with sport-specific activity Weight Bearing: normalized gait and jogging mechanics Neuromuscular control: appropriate mechanics and force attenuation strategies with high level agility, plyometrics, and high impact movements Functional Hop Testing: LSI 90% or greater for all tests Physician Clearance
+KOOS You may choose to include ACL-RSI, Tegner or other questionnaires specific to your patient's needs.
+Strength Testing Isometric testing fixed at 90° - anytime Isokinetic testing no earlier than 12 weeks Criteria to Discharge Assistive Device ROM: Full active knee extension equivalent to healthy, contralateral limb; no pain on passive overpressure Strength: Able to perform strong quad isometric with full tetany and superior patellar glide and able to perform 2x10 supine SLR without quad lag Effusion: ≤1+ is preferred (2+ acceptable if all other criteria are met) Weight Bearing: Demonstrates pain-free ambulation without visible gait deviation Criteria to Initiate Running and Jumping ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 80% or greater for hamstring and quad at 60°/sec and 300°/sec Effusion: ≤ 1+ Weight Bearing: normalized gait and jogging mechanics Neuromuscular Control: Pain-free hopping in place Criteria for Return to Sport ROM: full, pain-free knee ROM, symmetrical with the uninvolved limb Strength: Isokinetic testing 90% or greater for hamstring and quad at 60°/sec and 300°/sec Effusion: No reactive effusion ≤ 1+ with sport-specific activity Weight Bearing: normalized gait and jogging mechanics Neuromuscular control: appropriate mechanics and force attenuation strategies with high level agility, plyometrics, and high impact movements Functional Hop Testing: LSI ≥ 90% for all tests Physician Clearance